-The Company continues to maintain cordial and peaceful industrial relations facilitating smooth manufacturing activities, except to the extent of temporary suspension of operations on account of Covid-19 related lockdowns.
+The Company continues to maintain cordial and peaceful industrial relations facilitating smooth manufacturing activities.
 The programmes aiming at leadership development and upgradation with advancing technology on all fronts were conducted during the year.
-The Company continues to maintain the Covid-19 safety protocols ensuring its human capital safety.
-We are pleased to state complete vaccination for all eligible employees.
-Our human capital strength stood at 488 including Workers, Staff and Executives as on 31st March 2022.
+Our human capital strength stood at 532 including Workers, Staff and Executives as on 31st March 2023.